 The long grass provides a home for bank and field voles, providing food for foxes and stoats, but also kestrel, buzzard and little owl, which nest nearby.
 The plaintive three note call of reed bunting can be heard, often accompanied by the soft calls of bullfinches.
 Summer migrant species such as spotted flycatcher may breed on the reserve; a bird that has declined alarmingly over the past two decades.

 Swallows, house martins and swifts can all be seen regularly, hawking for their aerial insect prey.
 On occasion, common terns visit the site in search of fish fry in the shallow water of the river and adjacent marsh, while lapwing and snipe will drop in to feed during the winter months.

 What have we been doing there?

-Since 2001, the Ranger team have been steadily improving the site for both wildlife and visitors.
+Since 2001, the Conservation team have been steadily improving the site for both wildlife and visitors.

 We have improved access with kissing gates and new fences, improved the car parking facilities and re-surfaced the vehicle access.

 A new hedge of native tree species was planted adjacent to the lane.
 Now well established, the hedge is providing food and homes for many species.

 Some of the older trees have needed attention to prevent them from deteriorating further.
 Old willow pollards in danger of collapse have been re-cut to allow regeneration, while a storm damaged oak received a canopy reduction to prevent losing the tree.
 The timber that was generated was used to create stag beetle hibernacula on site, replicating the standing dead timber necessary for these endangered insects to reproduce.